Skip to main content

 Medically Tailored Meals Program

-The Medically Tailored Meals Program prepares and distributes healthy meals to LHP patients diagnosed or considered at risk for heart disease.
-It partners with University of Vermont Extension, Meals on Wheels, and other food delivery services to reach patients in rural Lamoille County.
-LHP creates a newsletter with heart-healthy recipes and other information to be delivered with the food.
+The Medically Tailored Meals Program prepared and distributed healthy meals to LHP patients diagnosed or considered at risk for heart disease.
+It partnered with University of Vermont Extension, Meals on Wheels, and other food delivery services to reach patients in rural Lamoille County.
+LHP created a newsletter with heart-healthy recipes and other information to be delivered with the food.

-LHP also partners with a nonprofit to deliver surplus vegetables from local farms through Meals on Wheels or have this produce available for pick-up.
-Drop-offs occur every other week during the summer and fall and once a month during the winter.
-LHP also stores food in a freezer, available to patients as needed.
+LHP also partnered with a nonprofit to deliver surplus vegetables from local farms through Meals on Wheels or have this produce available for pick-up.
+Drop-offs occurred every other week during the summer and fall and once a month during the winter.
+LHP also stored food in a freezer, available to patients as needed, in the waiting room of its Morrisville clinic.

-Registered dietitians on the LHP Community Health Team provide support and cooking equipment to patients who need it.
+Registered dietitians on the LHP Community Health Team provided support and cooking equipment to patients who needed it.

 Food Farmacy

 LRHC patients who screen positive for food insecurity and a chronic health condition are referred to the Food Farmacy.
-LRHC distributes Community Supported Agriculture (CSA) shares from a food gleaning farm.
-LRHC plans to purchase CSAs for 22 patients for the summer of 2024.
+LRHC distributes Community Supported Agriculture (CSA) shares from a food gleaning farm and served 91 patients in 2025.

-LRHC has also partnered with the Vermont Food Bank to create shelf-stable food boxes for patients with type 2 diabetes and/or hypertension.
+LRHC also partners with Vermont Foodbank to create shelf-stable food boxes for patients with type 2 diabetes and/or hypertension, and LRHC has meal delivery for pregnant and postpartum patients (up to four months after birth).

 Social Grocery Store and Produce Prescription Program

-NOTCH's nonprofit social grocery store in rural Richford, Vermont, offers free samples of healthy food, healthy recipe cards, cooking instructions, and coupons for healthy foods.
+NOTCH's nonprofit social grocery store, Main Street Market, in rural Richford, Vermont, offers free samples of healthy food, healthy recipe cards, cooking instructions, and coupons for healthy foods.

 Results

-The Vermont Food Access in Health Care (FAHC) consortium is listed in RHIhub's Rural Health Literacy Toolkit's Program Clearinghouse.
+The Vermont Food Access in Health Care (FAHC) Network is listed in RHIhub's Rural Health Literacy Toolkit's Program Clearinghouse.

 Challenges